apnadkarni/blt/man/vector.rst

 *vecName* **merge** ?\ *srcName* ...?

-  Merges one or more vectors into a single vector.
-The resulting vector is formed by adding the points of each source vector one index at a time.
+  Merges one or more vectors into *vecName*.  *SrcName* is the name a vector created by the **create** operation.
+All *srcName* vectors must be the same length.
+The length of *vecName* will be grown to hold all the points from each *srcName* vector.
+The points are merged one at a time for each index, by adding the points for each vector *srcName*,

 *vecName* **minimum**